The 8 Best Spanish Talk Radio Stations You Can Access Online

 4. Radio Fórmula (Mexico)

 Radio Fórmula was the brainchild of the visionary Rogério Azcárraga Vidaurreta—member of a wealthy multimedia dynasty.

 This is your ticket to entertainment and culture.
-If you wanna know Spanish as well as the latest in shows, theater, movies, showbiz, fundraisers, socials and the most happening places and faces, you’ll wanna lend your ears to René Franco.
+If you want to know Spanish as well as the latest in shows, theater, movies, showbiz, fundraisers, socials and the most happening places and faces, you’ll want to lend your ears to René Franco.

 If a show is titled “El Panda,” you probably can surmise that there will be a lot of antics, witty remarks, one-liners, wall-to-wall jokes and laugh tracks coming your way.
-And you would be right!
+And you’d be right!
 “El Panda Show” is hosted by the zany, (but actually very deep), Antonio Zambrano.
 Call in during the show and you’ll definitely have a funny, good time!
 The show has developed quite a following and even has its own app.

 5. Radio Deportes (USA)

 Quick question: What do the Lakers, Clippers, Angels and Galaxy have in common?

 If you said “L.A.,” then you’ll feel right at home with Radio Deportes.
 If there are radio programs dedicated to sports, this one’s a whole network dedicated to just sports.
 24/7.
 Radio Deportes is the Spanish radio arm of ESPN.